duracelltomi/gtm4wp/readme.txt

 * Added: option to remove tax from revenue data on order received page of WooCommerce
 * Added: WooCommerce enhanced ecommerce datasets now include stock levels
 * Added: new productIsVariable data layer variable is set to 1 on variable WooCommerce product pages
+* Added: uninstalling the plugin will now remove configured plugin options from database
 * Updated: moved most of the inline JavaScript codes into separate .js files which should help cache plugins to do their job much better when my plugin is active
 * Fixed: wrong ecomm_pagetype on product search result pages
 * Fixed: PHP notice in some cases when geo data was not loaded properly